Hundreds protest new proposed election law in Baghdad - NewsBreak

-Hundreds of protesters took to the streets in Baghdad on Monday to denounce a draft election s law that would increase the size of the country’s electoral districts, potentially undermining independent candidates.
+BAGHDAD (AP) — Hundreds of protesters took to the streets in Baghdad on Monday to denounce a draft elections law that would increase the size of the country’s electoral districts, potentially undermining independent candidates.

 The current legislation, under which the 2021 election was held, breaks up each of the country’s 18 provinces into several electoral districts.
 The law, which was a key demand of mass anti-government protests that kicked off in late 2019, was seen as giving independent candidates a better chance at winning.